-The Authority proposes to update the Guidance Note by introducing model documentation requirements for the application of the SBA, with the details as follows:
+The Authority proposes to introduce model documentation requirements for the application of the SBA, with the details as follows:

-- Model documentation should allow a knowledgeable third party to understand the design and details of the model and form a sound judgment as to its compliance with regulatory requirements; - 2.
-The documentation should provide a detailed description of the structure, scope, theory, data, assumptions, expert judgment, parameterisation, results, validation, model changes, model governance and model policies.
-Furthermore, the documentation should detail all the key software, external models (including their customisation), data and the reasons for their use;

-- The documentation should be appropriately structured, detailed, complete and kept up to date.
-Outputs of the model should be capable of being reproduced using the model documentation and all the inputs into the model; - 4.
-Insurers should have a model documentation standard (e.g., as part of supporting standards to the model risk management policy) that defines the approach to document various aspects of the model, such as roles, development, sign-off, update and review processes, and sets out mechanisms that ensure that the standard is adequately implemented; - 5.
-The documentation should be appropriately structured and may include an inventory of all the documents forming the model documentation; - 6.
-The documentation should identify the main limitations, simplifications and weaknesses of the model and conditions under which the model may not adequately determine the insurer's best-estimate liability and technical provisions; - 7.
-Thorough documentation applies to all model risk management activities, including but not limited to model development, implementation, testing, ongoing monitoring, review, validation and management deliberation on model risk reports with escalation to board committees, as necessary; and - 8.
+- Model documentation should allow a knowledgeable third party to understand the design and details of the model, assess the materiality of assumptions, identify limitations and form a sound judgment as to the model's compliance with regulatory requirements; - 2.
+The documentation should provide a proportionately detailed description of the structure, scope, theory, data, assumptions, expert judgment, parameterisation, results, validation, model changes, model governance and model policies.
+Furthermore, the documentation should detail all the key software, external models (including their customisation), data and the reasons for their use; - 3.
+Insurers should have a model documentation standard (e.g., as part of supporting standards to the model risk management policy) that defines the approach to document various aspects of the model, such as roles, development, sign-off, update and review processes, and sets out mechanisms that ensure that the standard is adequately implemented; - 4.
+The documentation should be appropriately structured, complete, and kept up to date and include an inventory of all the documents forming the model documentation; - 5.
+The documentation should identify the main limitations, simplifications and weaknesses of the model and conditions under which the model may not adequately determine the insurer's best-estimate liability and technical provisions; - 6.
+Proportionate documentation applies to all model risk management activities, including but not limited to model development, implementation, testing, ongoing monitoring, review, validation and management deliberation on model risk reports with escalation to board committees, as necessary; and - 7.
 Model documentation should clearly show how the model for the BEL and technical provisions calculation interacts with other models (upstream and downstream models).
 This should help the insurer appreciate the scope of the individual risks connected to an insurer's model and the aggregate risks emerging from interactions or interdependencies among models, processes and data across the firm.
-Being able to map and understand the end-to-end processes may help spot places where risk management is weak or controls are lacking.
+Being able to